RattletraPM/Snickerstream/FAQ.md

 - Q: Can I stream screens outside my (W)LAN? / Should I open the ports used by Snickerstream on your router?
 - A: It's a technically supported feature but I strongly recommend you to NOT do either of these things.
 Unless you change the PcIpAddr value in the INI to an internal one used by one of your computer's network adapters (which kinda defeats the point of the first question) your stream will be accessible to everyone that knows your external IP address, which you might think isn't bad until you realize that NTR sends its frames as RAW JPEG data: a malicious user could send invalid or modified packets and interfere with it!
 As long as you stream inside your (W)LAN (aka, if you use internal IP addresses) you DO NOT have to port forward.

+- Q: Why can't I close Snickerstream using the window's close button?
+- A: See this issue: https://github.com/RattletraPM/Snickerstream/issues/2

 - Q: I've found a bug!
 What do I do?
 - A: Read the troubleshooting section in the readme.
 If that doesn't help, set the loglevel to 3 and try to understand what's wrong.
 If that STILL doesn't help, check if it persists with other clients (mainly NTRViewer).
 If everything else fails, contact me and send me the log.